2020 New York Jets season: Week 15: at Los Angeles Rams

 The Jets entered the game as 17-point underdogs.
 They dominated in the first half and never once gave up the lead.
 After the Rams failed to convert on fourth down, that allowed the Jets to kneel and improve to 1–13.
-This win also prevented the Jets from joining the 2017 Cleveland Browns and 2008 Detroit Lions as among the only teams to finish 0–16.
-The Jets are also the first team to win after starting 0-13 since the 2011 Indianapolis Colts.
+This win also prevented the Jets from joining the 2017 Cleveland Browns and 2008 Detroit Lions among the only teams to finish 0–16.
+The Jets became only the sixth team in history to win a game after starting 0–13.

 Week 16: vs. Cleveland Browns

-The Jets defeated the Browns for the first time since 2017 as they avoided their first 1-win season since 1996.
-With the win, the Jets relinquished the 1st overall pick in the 2021 NFL Draft to Jacksonville.
+The Jets defeated the Browns for the first time since 2017 as they avoided their first one-win season since 1996.
+With the win, the Jets relinquished the first overall pick in the 2021 NFL draft to Jacksonville, and also prevented two teams finishing 1–15 in the same season for the first time.

 Week 17: at New England Patriots

-The loss ended the Jets season at 2–14.
+With their 10th straight loss against New England the Jets ended their season at 2–14, their worst record since 1996.
 With the Cleveland Browns and Tampa Bay Buccaneers clinching playoff spots, the Jets now hold the longest active postseason drought in the NFL, dating back to 2010.
 This would be the last time Sam Darnold would start for the Jets as he would be traded to the Carolina Panthers during the off-season.
-The Jets were also the only team to lose all 6 games in the division.
+The Jets were also the only team to lose all six games in their division.